1. Hearing Officer

 6. Court Reporter

-A court reporter is someone who uses a stenotype machine to capture verbatim everything that is said during a court proceeding, and who then delivers the transcripts of the proceedings.
+A court reporter uses a stenotype machine to capture exactly how everything is said during a court proceeding, and then delivers the transcripts of the proceedings.

 A paralegal is someone who performs delegated legal work for which a lawyer is ultimately responsible.